On eve of Brexit, Britain faces critical test to defend drug trial crown

 “If we’re outside we might be able to move more quickly in some areas but I don’t think that outweighs the benefits of being part of a broader regulatory system,” he said.

-Denmark’s Novo Nordisk, a leader in diabetes drugs, has opened a research centre in Britain.
+Denmark’s Novo Nordisk, a leader in diabetes drugs, has opened a research center in Britain.
 While fully committed to the country, it has concerns about the broad impact of Brexit.

 “If there are processes that mean it becomes more complex then companies will look twice at, ‘Is this the first place to come and do clinical trials, or is it easier to recruit patients elsewhere?’” its UK boss Pinder Sahota told Reuters.